 - Audre Lorde Social Justice House - Stratford Heights

-- Dr. P. E Abercrumbie House - Siddall Hall
+- Dr. P. E Abercrumbie LLC (ALLC) - Turner Hall

-- Engineering (ELLC) - Daniels Hall & Marian Spencer Hall
+- ELLC (College of Engineering and Applied Science) - Calhoun Hall & Turner Hall

-Currently, the Audre Lorde Social Justice House is the only LLC that is open for first years and returning students.
+Currently, the 1MPACT House and Audre Lorde Social Justice House are the only LLCs that is open for first-years and returning students.